usdaud/algotradinglib.github.io/en/pedia/g/geopolitical_events.md

-# Geopolitical Events and Their Impact on Algorithmic Trading
+# Geopolitical Events and Their Impact

 [Algorithmic trading](../a/algorithmic_trading.md) refers to the use of computer algorithms to execute trading instructions in financial markets with speed and precision.
 Algorithms are designed to break down complex decision-making processes into simple, executable instructions, allowing traders to capitalize on market opportunities in real-time.
 One crucial factor that significantly influences [algorithmic trading](../a/algorithmic_trading.md) is geopolitical events.
 These events encompass political, social, and economic developments that affect international relations and the global economy, thus impacting financial markets.